glenolsen/Nexfs-Public-Download/README.md

 NexFS Software is distributed under the [Nexustorage Terms & Conditions](https://www.nexustorage.com/nexustorage-terms-and-conditions) and [Nexustorage EULA](https://www.nexustorage.com/nexustorage-end-user-license-agreem)

 Nexfscli is an opensource project which can be used to manage NexFS while also providing code examples on how to use the NexFS direct managment file API
+Sure, here’s a professional and concise version of the release notes for **NexFS 1.8 LTS**:

+---

+## **NexFS 1.8 LTS – Release Notes**

+**Release Date:** 30 May 2025
+**Version:** 1.8 (Long-Term Support)

+---

+### **Overview**

+NexFS 1.8 LTS is a major stability and scalability release that significantly enhances core components of the NexFS platform.
+This release introduces a highly optimized content web server, improves POSIX compatibility, and delivers important bug fixes and system hardening, making it the recommended upgrade for all production environments.

+---

+### **Highlights**

+#### ✅ **Enhanced Content Web Server**

+* Major architectural improvements to the integrated content web server.
+* Significantly increased scalability under high-concurrency workloads.
+* Lower latency and improved request handling for large-scale S3-compatible deployments.

+#### 🧩 **Increased POSIX Compatibility**

+* Extended support for POSIX file operations and behaviors.
+* Improved compatibility with legacy and modern Linux applications relying on advanced file system semantics.

+#### 🐛 **Bug Fixes**

+* Resolved multiple stability issues and memory handling bugs identified in prior releases.
+* Fixed edge-case errors in object listing, multipart uploads, and file attribute handling.

+#### 🔐 **General System Hardening**

+* Improved input validation and internal consistency checks.
+* Enhanced error handling and defensive programming across all subsystems.
+* Security-relevant fixes and safeguards based on code audits and field reports.

+---

+### **Upgrade Recommendation**

+This release is recommended for all existing NexFS users, especially those operating in production or performance-sensitive environments.
+As an LTS release, 1.8 will receive extended support and maintenance updates.

+---

 NexFS Release 1.7 Highlights include: